With Halloween quickly approaching, it will soon be time to pull out the decorations, costumes, and, of course, your favorite Halloween wig.

 How to Store Your Halloween Wig

-To store a Halloween wig and keep it from getting tangled and dirty, place it in a shoe-sized storage box.
-These from Amazon are great options.
+To store a Halloween wig and keep it from tangling or getting dirty, place it in a shoe-sized storage box.

 These smaller boxes are perfect for wigs.
 And by storing the wigs by themselves, there is less of a chance they’ll get tangled up.